PhilipKatema/Malawi_Trade_Data_Mining/README.md

 ## 📄 License

-This project is for educational and portfolio purposes.
+MIT License.
 Dataset sourced from the Malawi National Statistics Office (NSO).
+See LICENSE for full terms.